jaredly/geometricart/Roadmap.md

 - would allow explicit ordering, "send to back" etc.
 - reified multiples of guides, sure.
 - use pathkit for everything
-- [ ] default line width is "0", which is a special thing meaning we're zoom-independent
+- [x] default line width is "0", which is a special thing meaning we're zoom-independent
+- [ ] make a "get palette colors from image" dealio.

 eh I guess that doesn't necessarily mean I have to rewrite everything.